 - no response posted (no response publicly published on the review site and posted in Revinate),

-- no ticket is created,
+- no ticket is created.

 - no ticket is resolved.

-Lastly, select to include a note/text in the free-form box with any directions you’d want to provide.
+Lastly, include a note/text in the free-form box with any directions you’d want to provide.
 This will display in every ticket open tied to this auto-case rule.
 You can also select to have the ticket automatically closed base on when a response is either posted or confirmed as submitted.
 This is helpful to further automate your tickets if they’re based on the response action.

-Settings > Response Settings
+Settings > Defined Response

-Under the section “Default Responders” you can select from the property-group drop-down menu to view all or some properties in your corporate account.
+Under the section “Default Responders,” you can select from the property-group drop-down menu to view all or some properties in your corporate account.
 You will see each property listed, based on the property group selected.
-Within the “Default Property Responder” and “Escalation Responder” you can search the property-level users and select which person to assign as the designated responder.
+Within the “Default Property Responder” and “Escalation Responder,” you can search the property-level users and select which person to assign as the designated responder.
 You will need to search by user “name”, not email address and can only assign to someone who is already set up as a user in the hotel’s account.
 You may assign either a corporate user or a property level user as a default or as an escalation responder depending on your company’s standard operating procedures.